suyogn/Stylelint-Configuration/README.md

 # Stylelint rule uses and description:
 * "at-rule-name-case": "lower"

-  -It's prevent to use UPPERCASE/Titlecase as like @Media, @Charset, @MEDIA etc.
+It's prevent to use UPPERCASE/Titlecase as like @Media, @Charset, @MEDIA etc.

-..* "property-case": "lower"
+* "property-case": "lower"

-...The patterns are considered violations WIDTH: 1px; Width: 1px; etc.
+The patterns are considered violations WIDTH: 1px; Width: 1px; etc.

-..* "max-nesting-depth": 3
+* "max-nesting-depth": 3

-...Maximum allowing nesting depth 3
+  Maximum allowing nesting depth 3

-...a {
+  a {

-... b { /* 1 */
+    b { /* 1 */

-...   .foo {} /* 2 */
+      .foo {} /* 2 */

-... }
+    }

-...}
+  }

-..* "scss/at-extend-no-missing-placeholder": null
+* "scss/at-extend-no-missing-placeholder": null

-...We can use the placeholder '.' or '%'.
+  We can use the placeholder '.' or '%'.
 Default placeholder is allowed only "%"